ClericPy/nuitka_simple_gui/README.md

 A simple GUI app of nuitka

+1. Features
+   1. Build python code into executable files with **nuitka**
+   2. Shortcut buttons for common usages
+   3. Compress folder to a zip file
+   4. Add a entrypoint bat file
+   5. Dependency and source code separation, only build the source code
-1. Why not upload to pypi.org?
+2. Why not upload to pypi.org?
    1. Not a good work yet
       1. Dirty code structure
       2. Just for simple use, and it does work
-2. User manual
+3. User manual
    1. How to build
       1. Download it
          1. source code or windows executable